First- and Second-Order Stochastic Adaptive Regularization with Cubics: High Probability Iteration and Sample Complexity: Sample Complexity

+To analyze the computational cost, we define some key metrics: \begin{itemize} \item The \emph{total function value sample complexity} $\mathrm{TOC}_0$: The number of times the algorithm evaluates $l(x,d)$ for specific $x$ and $d$ \item The \emph{total gradient sample complexity} $\mathrm{TOC}_1$: The number of times the algorithm computes $\nabla l(x,d)$ \item The \emph{total Hessian sample complexity} $\mathrm{TOC}_2$: The number of times the algorithm computes $\nabla^2 l(x,d)$ \end{itemize} The total sample complexity\footnote{The sample complexity considered here only accounts for the minibatch sizes used and does not depend on the dimension of $x$, which we treat as a constant.} (or total oracle complexity) of the algorithm in $n$ iterations is then defined as the sum of these quantities.

+For both versions of the SARC algorithms, we observe that the oracle accuracy requirements change adaptively with the penalty parameter $\sigma_k$.
+It is clear that in the above expectation minimization setting, where a stochastic oracle is delivered via sample averaging, a higher accuracy requirement leads to higher oracle complexity.
+Therefore, to bound the total oracle complexity of the algorithm, we need to bound the accuracy requirement over the iterations, or equivalently, provide an upper bound for the parameter $\sigma_k$.

-While the penalty parameters $\Sigma_k$ form a stochastic process, this process has some nice properties.
+\textbf{Upper Bound on $\sigma_k$.} While the penalty parameters $\Sigma_k$ form a stochastic process, this process has some nice properties.
 Specifically it is upper bounded by a one-sided geometric random walk.
 This random walk is analyzed in \cite{jinhigh2} and it is shown that for any given number of iterations $t$, and for $\gamma$ chosen appropriately dependent on $t$, $\max_{1\leq k\leq t}\{\sigma_k\}\leq { O}(\bar \sigma)$ with high probability.
-A consequence of this fact is that with high probability, for any realization of Algorithm \ref{alg:ARC_Random}, there exists a lower bound on all of the accuracy requirements $\mu_1$ and $\mu_2$, which are inputs to the oracles $\mathsf{SFO}$ and $\mathsf{SSO}$ as in \eqref{sfo} and \eqref{sso}.
-This, in turn, can give rise to a total "sample" complexity bound for Algorithm \ref{alg:ARC_Random}.
-For examples of such analyses, we refer the reader to \cite{jinhigh2}.
+A consequence of this fact is that with high probability, for a realization of Algorithm \ref{alg:ARC_Random} or \ref{alg2:ARC_Random}, there exist lower bounds on all of the accuracy requirements $\mu_1$ and $\mu_2$, which are inputs to the oracles $\mathsf{SFO}$ and $\mathsf{SSO}$ as in \eqref{sfo} and \eqref{sso}.
+This, in turn, can give total ``sample" complexity bounds for Algorithms \ref{alg:ARC_Random} and \ref{alg2:ARC_Random}.